thomsedavi/app-asinopuzzles/README.md

 # Static website for Asino Puzzles.

+Code for my Asino Puzzles website.
+Please forgive some of the random decisions I have made in this code.
+Please.

-Various resources I have found useful:
+Various resources I have found useful while developing:

 [Quickstart: Building your first static site with Azure Static Web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/getting-started?tabs=react)